-Breath in while the arms go up and out when you bring them down.
-My coach was guiding me, the time taken to breathe in should be equal to the time taken to breathe out.
-I wasn’t liking one bit of what he was wanting us to do.
+Breathe in while the arms go up and out when you bring them down.
+My coach was guiding me.
+The time taken to breathe in should equal the time to breathe out.
+I didn’t like one bit of what he wanted us to do.

-“How many times a week should I do Yoga?”, I asked him.
+“How many times a week should I do yoga?” he asked.
 He understood that I was not interested in what I was doing.
-I was told to run two rounds of the football field where we were learning Yoga.
-When I returned he said you have to do Yoga and run every day.
+I was told to run two rounds of the football field where we were learning yoga.
+When I returned, he said you must do yoga and run daily.

-He ordered me to sit and start doing the breathing exercise again but with arms on my knees.
-This time after about 5 or 6 deep breaths I could match the time breathing in with breathing out.
+He ordered me to sit and start doing the breathing exercise again, but with my arms on my knees.
+After about 5 or 6 deep breaths, I could match the time breathing in with breathing out.

-Some how he knew that this will happen after running.
+Somehow, he knew that this would happen after running.

-He taught us, the breathing part was called Pranayama Breathing and also introduced some gentle yoga poses.
-Now I know, Pranayama is the yogic science of breathing and is very beneficial for the mind and body.
-Yoga is the foundation of all exercise that we do.
+He taught us that the breathing part was called Pranayama Breathing and introduced some gentle yoga poses.
+Now I know that Pranayama is the yogic science of breathing and is very beneficial for the mind and body.
+Yoga is the foundation of all exercises that we do.

-Later in life when I started my physical exercise routine, I started with Pranayama only.
-Now I started loving doing it in the morning in the twilight hours.
+Later in life, when I started my physical exercise routine, I started with Pranayama only.
+I started loving doing it in the morning in the twilight hours.
 Trying to keep my mind blank and free of any thoughts.
 It’s easier at that hour.
-It felt so soothing, awakening, calm, cool, refreshing.
+It felt so soothing, awakening, calm, cool, and refreshing.

 I started with 6 Pranayamas with three to four repetitions initially.
 Let me give you some idea about these.
-You will note that each and every Pranayam is in some way helpful in running.
+You will note that every Pranayam is in some way helpful in running.

 - It calms your mind.

-- Is very effective for your respiratory and digestive system
+- It is very effective for your respiratory and digestive system.

-- Increases the vitality of all organs thus energising the whole body and mind.
+- Increases the vitality of all organs, thus energizing the whole body and mind.

-This is actually not a Pranayama.
+This is not a Pranayama.
 But is usually done with other pranayamas.
-Sitting in Padmasana/Sukhasana exhale from nostrils with force full contraction of abdominal muscles.
+Sitting in Padmasana/Sukhasana exhales from nostrils with a forceful contraction of abdominal muscles.
 Inhalation is involuntary.
 To be done five to 10 minutes daily

-- It is very beneficial for the internal organs like the liver and pancreas
+- It is very beneficial for internal organs like the liver and pancreas.

-- Aids digestion and helps removal of acidity and gas-related issues.
+- It Aids digestion and helps remove acidity and gas-related issues.

 - Helpful in weight reduction